-It’s best to maintain an ongoing record of your experience and for those wishing to use the award for work it is worth considering joining the Mountain Training Association.
-This is similar to a professional body and they provide ongoing support and Continuing Professional Development to support your career as a Mountain Leader whilst also providing many useful benefits such as gear deals and access to a negotiated insurance package.
+It’s a good idea to maintain an ongoing record of your experience and for those wishing to use the award for work it is worth considering joining the Mountain Training Association.
+This is similar to a professional body – they provide ongoing support and Continuing Professional Development to support your career as a Mountain Leader, whilst also providing many useful benefits such as gear deals and access to a negotiated insurance package.

-The Mountain Leader is a highly respected award in the outdoor industry having been around since 1964 and those who’ve completed it should be proud of the accomplishment.
+The Mountain Leader is a highly respected award in the outdoor industry, having been established back in 1964.
+Those who’ve completed it should be proud of the accomplishment.
 If you’re interested in becoming a Mountain Leader, check out our training and assessment course dates below; and if you have any questions we’re always happy to chat further.